Managing for wildlife:

 - Pure white throat and body underside.

-- However females in the spring of their second calendar year of life (first
+- However females in the spring of their second calendar year of life (first nesting

-the second-year female in Euan Reid's photo below.
+year female in Euan Reid's photo below.

-- Juveniles, young Tree Swallows that have recently left their nests and have
+- Juveniles, young Tree Swallows that have recently left their nests and have not

-stage they show no blue or greenish feathers.
+they show no blue or greenish feathers.
 Photo below by John Gavin.

 Where do Tree Swallows live?